+44 (0) 1634 202 101

 Published by Marketing on

 Welcome to Recruiting Made Easy.
-In this series, we answer the questions that HR and internal recruiters ask most often.
+In this series, we answer the questions that HR and in-house recruiters ask most often.
 The series covers recruiting processes, tech and regulation.
 Up next: What is Safeguarding and Safer Recruitment?

 What is Safeguarding?